eda-ricercatore/gulyas-scripts/notes/skill-set.md

 + Knowledge of multi-domain clock synchronization and high-speed serial interfaces
 + Strong understanding of noise, EM/IR, process variation, and low voltage design techniques
 + skill set:
-	- Juniper’s Technical leader at the site for end to end manufacturing for sustaining, NPI and repair responsible for all ODM (Own Design Manufacturers) factories at Taiwan.
+	- Juniper's Technical leader at the site for end to end manufacturing for sustaining, NPI and repair responsible for all ODM (Own Design Manufacturers) factories at Taiwan.
-	- ODM’s escalation/contact point for all technical issues.
+	- ODM's escalation/contact point for all technical issues.
 Provide direction and advice next course of action.
-	- Juniper team’s escalation point for any technical related issues with the factory.
+	- Juniper team's escalation point for any technical related issues with the factory.
 Drive closure for team.
 	- Approve all deviation request from factory to Juniper and approve all deviation implementation from Juniper into factory.
 	- Lead and co-ordinate Line Stop and Ship Stop at the factory by pulling in the right Juniper team to support while directing the ODMs actions at the factory.
 	- Drive root cause analysis for DOA(Dead on arrival)/Field failure related to factory/manufacturing.